BUDAPEST, Hungary -- The Latest on the fatal Danube River boating accident in Hungary's capital (all times local):

-Fifteen of the 33 South Koreans aboard the Hableany (Mermaind) tour boat died after a collision with a river cruise ship, with 13 more, including the two Hungarian crew members, still missing.
+Fifteen of the 33 South Koreans aboard the Hableany (Mermaind) tour boat died after a collision with a river cruise ship, with 13 more and the two Hungarian crew members still missing.
 Seven South Koreans were rescued after May 29 accident.

 South Korean Police Chief Superintendent Im Byung-ho said Thursday that special techniques allow fingerprints to be taken even from bodies that have spent up to three months in the water.